-MUFG is well aware of its social responsibilities for securing the assets entrusted by the customers and its obligation to provide secure and stable financial services.
-MUFG has positioned risk and threats posed by cyberattacks and other relevant events as one of the Top Risks and is promoting cyber security measures under management leadership.
+MUFG is well aware of its social responsibilities regarding securing the assets entrusted to it by its customers and its obligation to provide secure and stable financial services.
+MUFG has positioned risk and threats posed by cyber-attacks and other relevant events as one of the Top Risks and is promoting cyber security measures under management leadership.